 Before I get to these questions, I’d like to share with you how my first hike at Coyote Gulch went and it’s an important experience because you may find yourself in similar situations that I did:

-Here’s what happened when I went to Coyote Gulch (It wasn’t the experience I wanted):
+Here’s what happened when I went to Coyote Gulch (It wasn’t the experience I expected):

 Coyote Gulch was one of the most incredible and disappointing hikes I’ve ever done when I visited this spot on a western US road trip I did in 2020 and that’s because I had many questions going into it the first time I tried it, which weren’t properly answered beforehand and because of that lack of preparedness, the following things happened:

 1) I got lost with the buddy I went with (yes we had panic moments from this).

 2) I wasn’t sure which of the starting locations of Coyote Gulch were best to begin hiking on (a local helped us find one).

 3) I didn’t understand the map or trail heads that surrounded Coyote Gulch.

 4) I didn’t plan the hike properly and thus I lost a lot of time (including backtracking after getting lost).